SparkPost/support-docs/articles/tech-resources/deprecated-extended-error-codes.md

         > `'%fieldName' must be a %expectedType%`
     * Require field errors will be generic across the following APIs and will return:
         > `'%fieldName%' is required`
-2. The `code` field will be removed
 3. The HTTP status code will not change
-4. Inline template syntax, compilation, rendering and substituion, and email_rfc822 validation errors will be moved to out of band errors via message events.
+4. Inline content syntax, compilation, rendering and substituion, and email_rfc822 validation errors will be moved to out of band errors via message events.
 Extended error codes will still be returned via message events.

-All HTTP errors will be guaranteed to return an `error` json object with a `message` with a message field.
-Note that in addition to the `message` field, other fields may or may not be including to provide additional insight into the error message.
+All HTTP errors will be guaranteed to return an `error` JSON object with a `message` field.
+Note that in addition to the `message` field, other fields may or may not be included to provide additional insight.
 One example would be a `param` field during content validation.
-All 5xx API errors should be retried, with all 4xx API errors evaluated for correctness before being retried.
+All 5xx errors should be retried, with all 4xx API errors evaluated for correctness before being retried.

 > Note: 404 and 5xx HTTP Errors returned by SparkPost are not affected by this change, as they do not currently return extended error codes.